-We talked to Ali Vahdati, CEO of Digital-i, a company born from a desire to automate TV ratings provision and create imaginative solutions and reports that analyse all sides of the media landscape.
-This is what he said:
+Ali Vahdati, CEO of Digital-i, tells us how he created the company from a desire to automate TV ratings provision and create imaginative solutions and reports that analyse all sides of the media landscape.

 First of all, how are you and your family doing in these COVID-19 times?

 Ali Vahdati: We’re doing well.
 Working from home has made us all a bit stir crazy but has fuelled some serious digital innovation in my company.

 Tell us about you, your career, how you founded Digital-i.

 Ali Vahdati: I founded Digital-i in 2003 with the view of automating the TV ratings provision.
 The ratings industry is an interesting beast because it both relies upon and fuels the creative industries.
 When I started working in TV research, I was astounded that the glamour and innovation of the media industry hadn’t trickled down to the research methods.
 I started Digital-i to change that.

 Ali Vahdati: Digital-i doesn’t believe in giving employees repetitive and tiresome work, so we have always been at the forefront of automation.
 I’m also from a mathematical background, so I’ve run the challenge of combining statistics and mathematical excellence with creativity and content.
 Not an easy feat.

 Lately, we’ve revolutionised the way the industry can gain competitor insight into streaming services.
 Before we created a new methodology that can accurately report on 100% of a household’s Prime Video and Netflix viewing, the industry was still relying on a technique invented in the ’80s… We combine new tech, top maths, and industry knowledge to produce creative and impactful results.

 How the coronavirus pandemic affects your business, and how are you coping?